-Editors evaluate submitted manuscripts exclusively on the basis of their academic merit (importance, originality, study’s validity, clarity) and its relevance to the journal’s scope, without regard to the authors’ race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy or institutional affiliation.
-Decisions to edit and publish are determined by the scientific and ethical quality of the submitted study, and relevance to the scope of the journal.
-Editorial decisions are not affected by the policies of other agencies outside of the journal itself.
-The Editor-in-Chief has full authority over the entire editorial content of the journal and the timing of publication of that content.
+Editors evaluate the submitted manuscripts solely on the basis of their scientific quality and the relevance to the journal’s scope.
+Editorial decisions are made regardless of the race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy or institutional affiliation of the authors not affected by the policies of other parties outside of the journal itself.
+The Editor-in-Chief has full authority over all editorial content of the journal and the scheduling of its publication.

 Involvement and cooperation in investigations

-Editors (in conjunction with the publisher and/or society) will take responsive measures when ethical concerns are raised with regard to a submitted manuscript or published paper.
-Every reported act of unethical publishing behavior is investigated.
+Editors take responsive measures when ethical issues arise with regard to a submitted manuscript or published article.
+Any reported act of unethical publishing behavior is investigated.
 Where necessary, editors cooperate with other journal staff on investigations on unethical conduct.
-In case of detection of unethical behavior related to published articles, a correction, retraction, expression of concern or other note as may be relevant will be published in the journal.
+In case of detection of unethical behavior related to published articles, a correction, retraction, statement of concern or other relevant note will be published in the journal.

 Responsibilities of Reviewers

 Contribution to editorial decisions